JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 power (generic function with 1 method)
 ```

-Note that we use type annotation for function arguments.
-Using type annotation, we can assure that the input arguments are always of the proper type.
-In the example above, the first argument must be a real number, and the second argument must be an integer
+We use type annotation for function arguments to ensure that the input arguments are always of the proper type.
+In the example above, the first argument must be a real number, and the second argument must be an integer.

 ```jldoctest functions_ex
 julia> power(2, 5)